elithrar/admission-control/README.md

 - Experience writing Go - for implementing your own `AdmitFuncs` (refer to the example `DenyPublicServices` AdmitFunc included).
 - Experience building OCI (Docker) containers via `docker build` or similar.

+## Setup

+Setting up an Admission Controller in your Kubernetes cluster has three major steps:

+1. Generate a TLS keypair—Kubernetes only allows HTTPS (TLS) communication to Admission Controllers, whether in-cluster or hosted externally—and make the key & certificate available as a `Secret` within your cluster.

+2. Create a `Deployment` with your Admission-Control-based server, mounting the TLS keypair in your `Secret` as a volume in the container.

+3. Configure a `ValidatingWebhookConfiguration` that tells Kubernetes which objects should be validated, and the endpoint (URL) on your `Service` to validate them against.

+Your single server can act as the admission controller for any number of `ValidatingWebhookConfiguration` or `MutatingWebhookConfiguration` - each configuration can point to a specific URL on the same server.

 ## Configuring a Server

-> ⚠ *Note*: Admission webhooks must support HTTPS (TLS) connections; k8s does not allow webhooks to be reached over plain-text HTTP.
+> ⚠ **Reminder**: Admission webhooks must support HTTPS (TLS) connections; k8s does not allow webhooks to be reached over plain-text HTTP.
 If running in-cluster, the Service fronting the controller must be reachable via TCP port 443.
 External webhooks only need to satisfy the HTTPS requirement, but can be reached on any valid TCP port.

 Having your k8s cluster create a TLS certificate for you will dramatically simplify the configuration, as self-signed certificates require you to provide a `.webhooks.clientConfig.caBundle` value for verification.